 Staying with your children

 What happens if you need long-term care?
-Can you get it?
+What if you have to shift to a residence built for seniors like the Chelsea (more information about the center can be acquired from www.chelseaseniorliving.com/locations/new-jersey/sparta/)?
+Can you afford it?
 Who pays for it?
-And, most importantly, who will provide it?
 The reality is that millions of Americans face the very real possibility of needing long-term care.
 According to the U.S. Department of Health and Human Services, nearly 70% of adults age 65 and over will require some form of long-term care.
 Given the high costs of this care (nursing homes can cost upwards of $80,000 a year), you don’t want to be a burden on your children.

 Supporting an adult child can be a great thing, and it can also be a huge burden.
 Giving your child a helping hand by giving them money towards their mortgage or paying for their car insurance is one way to show how much you care about them.
 However, it can also put you in a sticky situation, and this can be disastrous if your child is irresponsible with their money.
 Don’t be afraid to offer financial assistance to your loved ones when it is needed, but don’t give them more than they can handle.